 The Severn bore website brings upto date information on the Severn bore and brings together information and events in the local community.
 Also through Facebook, we deliver live news feeds on river conditions, tides and bores posted by surfers and spectators.

 Unlike any other website the information is current and always changing, just like the river!.
 Keep up to date by liking our Facebook Page.

-For regular Severn bore spectators and surfers and for those that are here for the first time, here is your route to everything you need to know about the Severn Bore!
+For regular Severn bore spectators and for those that are here for the first time, here is your route to everything you need to know about the Severn Bore!

 The river Severn has the third highest tidal range in the world, only the bay of Fundy (north America) and Ungava bay ( Hudson straits) are bigger.

 The tidal range on the Severn can be as much as 15m (49ft), this combined to the 'funnel' shaped estuary causes the incoming tide to create great a bore.
 The front of the oncoming surge of water creates a visible wave, varying in height.
-From around the Noose at Fretherne the bore can be seen forming right up to Maisemore weir, around 20miles of river where the can be seen forming, dissipating, reforming sometimes miles at a time.
+From around Fretherne the bore can be seen forming right up to Maisemore weir, around 20miles of river where the bore can be seen, dissipating and reforming sometimes miles at a time.
 As the river narrows around Minsterworth the bore has less area to spread over thus causing larger tides to have an increase in wave height.

 There are many factors contributing to a 'good bore' a SW wind gives a good driving force behind the bore, increasing its speed and power.
 Bores can be between 8-12mph on the river Severn.

 Less fresh water flowing in the river allows the tidal bore to travel further inland, maintaining more of its speed and power.
 Low air pressure is also a key factor as this allows the movement of water more freely, thus assisting the bore in its travel.